raprakashvi/BLE_ESP32/README.md

 ESP32 : Fake Heartrate Sensor (File: server_fake_heartrate)
   - Uses heart rate measurement UUID and updates the display number by 1 every second.
   - Good to learn about characteristics and descriptors and general BLE stuff

+Arduino :
+  - MPU6050 code for accessing all the sensors